Rayn322/Tag/README.md

 If no length is specified the game will be infinite.
 Currently no decimals are allowed.

 # Supported Versions
-Currently there are two different versions of the plugin.
-One supports 1.13-1.16 and the other supports 1.9-1.12.
+Currently the only supported versions are 1.13 to 1.16.